grannycart/by-sound-alone_source/experiments-with-latex-formatting.md

 subworld-book1/experiments-with-latex-formatting.md
-Last modified: Thu Dec 02, 2021  05:06PM
+Last modified: Thu Dec 02, 2021  07:27PM

 * the Makefile has pandoc create a (standalone) raw latex file.
 But it needs a little polish.
 I'm using this latex file to format the book for print-on-demand.
 Here are the steps I took:

-1. Run make to output a .tex file in the built-files/ directory.
+1. Run make to output a .tex file in the built-files/latex directory.
+	* (There will also be a finished pdf in the built-files/pdf/ directory, but it won't be properly formatted for book printing.)
 2. add \small before the body to make the main text a smaller font (reduces final book size by like 40 pages or something)
 	* Consider setting CC license at end of file to \footnotesize (particularly if printing)
 3. do vim command --- :%s/chapter{/chapter\*{/g to make chapter headers not display numbering